Ruu3f/ProxyValidator/README.md

 # ProxyValidator
 The fastest and best proxy validator.
+Supports HTTP and SOCKS.

 ## Support this repository:
 - ⭐ **Star the project:** Star this repository.
 It means a lot to me! 💕